Notice: This page requires JavaScript to function properly.

 Working with Block-Level Elements

-Block-level elements can be identified as rectangular, and they stack on top of each other.
-They prevent any other elements from sharing the same line with them.
-This behavior is achieved by applying the CSS property:
+Block-level elements are rectangular and stack on top of each other, preventing other elements from sharing the same line.
+This behavior is controlled by the CSS property display: block.

-• Their width spans the entire width allowed by the parent element;
+• Their width spans the full width of the parent container;

-• The height is initially determined by content, but it can be customized using CSS;
+• Their height is determined by the content but can be customized with CSS;

-• Each block element starts on a new line;
+• They always start on a new line;

 • Properties like border, margin, padding, width, and height can be adjusted.